ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/index.md

   service.
 There are corresponding `4xx` and `5xx` counters that can help clarify the nature of unsuccessful requests.
 - `envoy.cluster.usersvc.upstream_rq_time` is a StatsD timer
-  that tracks the latency in milliseconds of `usersvc` from $productName$'s perspective.
+  that tracks the latency in milliseconds of `usersvc` from Emissary's perspective.
 StatsD timers include information about means, standard deviations, and decile values.

 ## Overriding Statistics Names